-The Company plans to continue renovating 10 existing stores and to reopen them as SLP stores.
-The Company also plans to open four new SLP stores.
-SLP stores will be more focused in central Tokyo than is the case for existing stores.
+The Company continues to open new SLP stores by renovating and reopening existing stores.
+The Company also plans to open new SLP stores, with more focus in central Tokyo than the case for current stores.

 SLP stores transformed from existing PC DEPOT stores already have a certain level of recognition and regular customers.
 The key to their success is how many new service-oriented customers they can acquire.
 SLP stores can be set up even if the location is less than favorable.